exonum/exonum-doc/src/get-started/create-service.md

 ## Declare Persistent Data

-We should declare what kind of data we want to store in the blockchain.
+We should declare what kind of data the service will store in the blockchain.

-For our case we need to declare a type to store the information about the wallet and its balance.
-Inside the wallet we want to store the public key to validate requests from the owner of the wallet.
-We want to store the name of the owner for convenience reasons.
-Also, we need to keep the current balance of the wallet.
-Summing it all up, `Wallet` datatype will look like:
+In our case we need to declare a single type – *wallet*.
+Inside the wallet we want to store:

+- **Public key** to validate requests from the owner of the wallet
+- **Name of the owner** (purely for convenience reasons)
+- **Current balance** of the wallet

+Summing it all up, the `Wallet` datatype will look like:

 ```rust
 encoding_struct! {